Advanced JSON parsing techniques using Moshi and Kotlin

 Manual fields validation makes the parser code both more verbose and error-prone because we need to remember updating the parser every time we change the mandatory fields or update the default values in the model.

-Note: We can avoid declaring these variables entirely in the parser by making the model fully mutable (declaring all fields as var
+Note: We can avoid declaring these variables entirely in the parser by making the model fully mutable (declaring all fields as vars) with an empty constructor.

 class Person {